Underwater photography

-Underwater photography is the process of taking photographs while under water.
-It is usually done while scuba diving, but can be done while diving on surface supply, snorkeling, swimming, from a submersible or remotely operated underwater vehicle, or from automated cameras lowered from the surface.
+Underwater photography is the practice of capturing images beneath the surface of the water, often done while scuba diving, but can also be done while diving on surface supply, snorkeling, swimming, from a submersible or remotely operated underwater vehicle, or from automated cameras lowered from the surface.

-Underwater photography can also be categorised as an art form and a method for recording data.
+Underwater photography can also be categorized as an art form and a method for recording data.

 Successful underwater imaging is usually done with specialized equipment and techniques.
 However, it offers exciting and rare photographic opportunities.
 Animals such as fish and marine mammals are common subjects, but photographers also pursue shipwrecks, submerged cave systems, underwater "landscapes", invertebrates, seaweeds, geological features, and portraits of fellow divers.

 Equipment

 Some cameras are made for use underwater, including modern waterproof digital cameras.
 The first amphibious camera was the Calypso, reintroduced as the Nikonos in 1963.
 The Nikonos range was designed specifically for use underwater.
 Nikon ended the Nikonos series in 2001 and its use has declined, as has that of other 35mm film systems.
 Sea and Sea USA made the Motor Marine III, an amphibious range-finder camera for 35mm film.